cyberlogic-consulting/cyberlogic-yt-camel-for-beginners/working-with-sql-databases/Readme.md

 # Working With SQL Databases in Apache Camel for Beginners
-Code samples demonstrated in a video that is not yet published.
+Code samples demonstrated in https://youtu.be/Nix3W8NJpTk .

 ## How to run
 To run the example, first enable local postgresql database (need docker client installed):